particle-iot/docs/src/content/dev.md

 ![IDE Window]({{assets}}/images/ide-window.jpg)

-To access most of features you need to log in using your Spark account (which you can [create here](https://www.spark.io/signup)) by clicking link on the bottom of the window.
+To access most of features you need to log in using your Spark account (which you can [create here](https://www.spark.io/signup)) by clicking the link on the bottom of the window.

 ![Logging in]({{assets}}/images/ide-log-in.jpg)

 Enter your email and password then click the "Log In" button.
-After quick verification, dialog will hide and link from the bottom will show your current account email.
+After a successful login, the dialog will hide and a link will appear at the bottom showing your current account email.

-**NOTE**: Using [Command Line](/cli) you'll notice that log-in status is shared between Spark Dev and CLI.
+**NOTE**: When using [Command Line](/cli) you'll notice that log-in status is shared between Spark Dev and CLI.
 So if you successfully ran `spark login`, you will be logged in within the Spark Dev.

 Selecting device
 ---

 ![Selecting device]({{assets}}/images/ide-select-core.jpg)

-Most of features like **Flashing** or accessing **Cloud variables and functions** requires selecting which device they will interact with.
+Most features like **Flashing** or accessing **Cloud variables and functions** require selecting a target device they will interact with.

 There are three ways to select core: